HK-Sepuri/My_Learning/README.md

 # My_Learning
-Stuff i learning during my learning path
+Stuff i am learning which watching videos or blogs or websites untill i understand basic stuff.
+Later will try to code simple problems and learn more than just basics